amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/further-explain.md

 console.log(people);
 ```

-Remember that `sort()` modifies the original array.
+Remember that **`sort()` modifies the original array**.
 If you want to keep the original array unchanged, consider making a copy before sorting:

 ```javascript
 const originalArray = [3, 1, 8, 2, 5];